Athletics at the 1928 Summer Olympics – Women's 800 metres

-The women's 800 metres at the 1928 Summer Olympics took place between August 1 and August 2.
+The women's 800 metres at the 1928 Summer Olympics took place at the Olympic Stadium Amsterdam, Netherlands, on 1 and 2 August 1928.
 Some press reports of the event claimed that many of the competitors were exhausted or failed to finish the race.
 According to Lynne Emery, these reports were inaccurate and the athletes were winded as normal after a race.
 In any case, the idea that the distance was too great for women prompted the IOC to drop it from the Olympic programme.
 It was reintroduced in 1960.